acend/container-basics-training/content/en/docs/011.0/multistagebuild.md

 e.g. the [JBoss Java base image](https://hub.docker.com/r/jboss/base-jdk/) and [Fabric8 Java base image](https://hub.docker.com/r/fabric8/java-jboss-openjdk8-jdk/)
 are TCK certified and therefore guaranteed to work as specified in the various Java specifications.
-In addition there are [legal concerns](https://www.infoq.com/news/2016/03/docker-java) when running Oracle Java in Docker without the official image.
+In addition, there are [legal concerns](https://www.infoq.com/news/2016/03/docker-java) when running Oracle Java in Docker without the official image.

 ### Static HTML, CSS, JS example

-A docker image that serves  static content like HTML, CSS, JS which will only be served via a simple web server like Nginx or Apache.
+A docker image that serves  static content like HTML, CSS, JS which will only be served via a simple web server like nginx or Apache.
 We don't want/need the build tools to be in the resulting docker image.

 During Build phase tools are needed to do: